 I have to put on real pants.

 So we’re going to tackle those objections, from one introvert to another, to put some rose-colored glasses on the world networking.
-And I’ll share some networking tips for introverts to help you overcome them.
+And I’ll share five networking tips for introverts to help you overcome them.